100 Walt Disney World Vacations: 47 Years of Disney Travel with Mike Belobradic

 My journeys to Disney theme parks actually began before Walt Disney World even existed.

 My late father, Judge Jack Belobradic, was the original Disney traveler.
 Before Walt Disney World opened in 1971, my father would take our family from our home in Toronto, Ontario, Canada to Disneyland Resort in Anaheim.
 My very first Disney vacation was to Disneyland Resort in the summer of 1966.
-I was four years old at the time.
+I was four years old at the time and Walt Disney was still alive and running the show.
 Standing in front of the gates of Disneyland Park is one of my very first memories.
 I can still recall the magic and wonder that I felt looking up at the entrance to Disneyland Park right before we entered for the very first time.

 That visit did it for me.
 I was hooked on Disney theme parks.